I am sure, you don’t need me to tell you how important brake is for vehicles, anything wrong with that can cause you to end up meeting an accident.

 A problem in brake liners also could be the reason for this.
 In the beginning, you might not notice the slight pull in one side, but always pay your maximum attention whenever you brake.

 Have you ever heard loud grounding noise coming from the wheels when you pushed the brake?
 This is worst, I hope you never face this.

-It happens when the brake pads are no more, means they are completely worn.
+It happens when the brake pads are no more, which means they are completely worn.
 Then where the noise come from?

 When there are no pads between two metal and they get rubbed, it makes an irritatingly loud grinding noise.
-In absence of the pads, the disk and caliper come in contact which damages the rotor.
+In the absence of the pads, the disk and caliper come in contact which damages the rotor.

-So if your vehicle brake pads are completely worn out and your mechanic is telling you to change the rotor too along with the pads, don’t get surprised.
+So if your vehicle brake pads are completely worn out and your mechanic is telling you to change the brake rotor too along with the pads, don’t get surprised.